 In this session, women scientists in industry will engage students with a 25 minute panel discussion in an "AMA" (ask me anything) style.
 Both preselected and audience questions will be used to guide the discussion.
 We will then breakout into small group discussions with the panelists that will be focused on "a day in the life of a female research scientist in industry."
+Scientists will Topics that will be discussed:

-Scientists will discuss their educational backgrounds and career pathways, what they enjoy, and don't enjoy(!), about their work, and strategies for professional and personal life balance.
+- •How STEM professionals can inform and lead in science policy at the national level - •The STPF application process and eligibility - Insights and tips from chemistry alumni on how to craft a competitive application and the benefits and impact of the Fellowship on their career trajectory discuss their educational backgrounds and career pathways, what they enjoy, and don't enjoy(!), about their work, and strategies for professional and personal life balance.
 The session will also touch on being a female in a male-dominated industry, tips and tricks to have your voice heard, and an open question and answer session that will cover any topic.
-2:30 PM - 3:15 PM Dealing with Micro-Aggression in a Field Where We Weren't Meant to Belong Dr. Jillian Wendt, Associate Professor of Science Education, University of the District of Columbia; Dr. Carrie Graham, Founder of COGLAS; Dr. Zakiya Wilson-Kennedy, Assistant Dean for Diversity and Inclusion-College of Science, Research Associate Professor-Chemical Education, LSU In this panel session we will discuss the pursuit of higher education and non-traditional paths taken to achieve these goals.
-We may also discuss the pursuit of passions, new ventures and being well rounded.
+2:30 PM - 3:15 PM Dealing with Micro-Aggression in a Field Where We Weren't Meant to Belong Dr. Jillian Wendt, Associate Professor of Science Education, University of the District of Columbia; Dr. Carrie Graham, Founder of COGLAS; Dr. Zakiya Wilson-Kennedy, Assistant Dean for Diversity and Inclusion-College of Science, Research Associate Professor-Chemical Education, LSU; Dr. Lloyd Munjanja, Assistant Dean of Inclusive Excellence, College of Liberal Arts & Sciences Administration, University of Illinois at Urbana-Champaign This session will focus on building a sense of belonging in STEM fields through highlighting the disparity and lack of representation that still persists in STEM fields, but more importantly how to bridge those gaps through various types of mentorship and networking opportunities.
 2:30 PM - 3:15 PM GEM GRAD Lab Symposium - Part I Dr. Howard Adams, Retired; Dr. Shemita Lee, Assistant Dean and Director for the Office of Recruitment, Diversity, and Inclusion for the Graduate School of Virginia Tech; Dr. Marcus Huggans, National GEM Consortium Have you ever wondered if it is too late to pursue an opportunity?
 Have you deviated from your original path but still find yourself compelled to pursue your original goals?
 Did you attempt to accomplish a goal but fell short the first time or find yourself feeling you are too old to achieve a goal?
 Let's debunk the myths, because we believe it is never too late to achieve the goals you seek to accomplish.
 Life may be more complicated now; you may be bit older tomorrow, but that is going to happen anyway so pursue your goals and passions today.
 The GRAD Lab symposium will focus on providing students a perspective on the benefits of having a graduate degree in engineering or science.
+3:30 PM - 4:45 PM Jobs in Industry, Academia, and Government Panel Dr. Malika Jeffries-El, Associate Dean of the Graduate School in Arts and Sciences, Boston University; Dr. Darryl Boyd, Researcher, Optical Sciences Division, Naval Research Laboratory; Dr. James Fells, Sr., Associate Principal Scientist, Computational Structural Chemistry group, Merck & Co.; Dr. Emanuel Waddell, Associate Dean, University of Alabama Huntsville This session will serve as a direct Q&A session for early career scientists (grad students and postdocs) centered on finding appropriate jobs in various parastatals.
 Component 1: Why Graduate School?